Capsules of molnupiravir |

 - In Qatar, Pfizer’s protection from all SARS-CoV-2 infection, and from symptomatic COVID-19, fell to a dismal 12-28% after 5-7 months – but, again, protection against hospitalization and death stayed around 90%.

-- CDC study of hospitalizations was unique in finding that Pfizer’s protection against severe illness waned substantially after just 4 months, from 91% to 77% (Moderna’s stayed high, 93% and 92%).
+- A CDC study of hospitalizations was unique in finding that Pfizer’s protection against severe illness waned substantially after just 4 months, from 91% to 77% (Moderna’s stayed high, 93% and 92%).

-- large Israeli study of vaccinated healthcare workers has identified risk factors: neutralizing antibodies dropped more quickly in men than in women, in people over 65 than in younger people, and in the chronically ill than in the healthy.
+- A large Israeli study of vaccinated healthcare workers has identified risk factors: neutralizing antibodies dropped more quickly in men than in women, in people over 65 than in younger people, and in the chronically ill than in the healthy.

 - In a study of anti-SARS-CoV-2 antibodies in a handful of individuals who were vaccinated early, the J&J vaccine lost much less effectiveness over time than Moderna or Pfizer products, and by 8 months had practically caught up with them.